-From the beginning as a small boy, I have been immersed in nature.
-It is who I am as a person and as a painter.
-All of Gods creations have provided infinite amounts of subject and inspiration to work from.
-It is what the views soul feels when looking at a painting that matters to me.
+I have been immersed in nature from a young age, it is who I am as a person and as a painter.
+All of Gods creations have provided an infinite amount of subjects and inspiration to work from.
+It is what the viewers soul feels when looking at a painting that matters to me.
 The emotional response it creates, the story it tells is…

 Painting for me, is learning.
 When I am passionate about a subject, I want to know as much about it as possible.
 By slowing down and observing, I am able to connect and learn not only about the subject, but about myself.
 Painting a landscape allows me, in my imagination, to walk the same land with all of the human life and creatures of the past.
 I am able to learn why a mountain is shaped the way it is or why a stream flows the way it does.
 Still life allows me to spend time reflecting on my experiences with the objects or with the people to whom they belonged.
 With the figure, I have the opportunity to paint the people who influence my life.
 I can ponder who they were in the past or who they may be in the future.

 All of the subjects I paint allow me to understand and reflect on two very important aspects in my life; love and beauty.
 I feel very fortunate, by the Grace of God, to be able to appreciate and experience love and beauty.
 To me love and beauty come in many forms such as life, death, joy and sorrow.
 These are emotions we all experience at some point in our lives and is how we are able to see and understand the love and beauty within these experiences that matters.